gramiojs/documentation/docs/index.md

     - - meta
       - name: "description"
         content: GramIO is a TypeScript/JavaScript framework for building Telegram bots.
-To start, bootstrap a new project with "npx create gramio bot-dir" and run the bot with "npm run dev".
+To start, bootstrap a new project with «npx create gramio bot-dir» and run the bot with «npm run dev».
 This is all it needs to do a get started with GramIO.

 hero:
     name: "GramIO"